Contact Management

 Managing Contacts via UI

-Use this card to add discovered contacts to your node:
+Use this card to manage discovered and added contacts:

 entities: